-Per the data provided by ISO in February of 2017 no claims were paid since 2012!
-Since the inception of the National Flood Insurance Program in 1978 there have been a total of \$3,364,661 dollars paid on 174 individual claims in unincorporated Pima County.
+Since the inception of the National Flood Insurance Program in 1978 there have been a total of \$3,997,194 dollars paid on 175 individual claims in unincorporated Pima County.
 An additional 121 claims were filed that resulted in no payment.
 It is not known how many of these were denied or how many claims were below the deductible.
-Payments ranged from below \$50 to over \$200,000 with an average of \$13,624 paid per claim.
+Payments ranged from below \$50 to over \$200,000 with an average of \$22,727 paid per claim.
 The distribution of claims is heavily weighted toward lesser amounts as shown in Figure 2.
-This may reflect the generally-shallow flooding depths found in most floodplains in Pima County.